 7) Spray on Leave-in Conditioner

 Save yourself the agony of tears and turmoil later by applying leave-in conditioner to your child’s hair prior to going to the beach, or by bringing detangler along in your beach bag.

 And don’t forget a wide tooth comb or a wet brush to make fighting those sun-kissed tangles that much easier!

-8 – Mark Your Sunblock Bottle to Help You Remember When to Reapply
+8 – Mark Your Sunblock to Know When to Reapply

 Write the date and times of reapplication on your sunblock bottle to make remembering to reapply sunblock a no brainer.